Homemade Caesar Salad Dressing is easy & wayyy better than store bought. This recipe will spoil you for any other Caesar dressing!

 Instructions

-- Place salt and garlic cloves in a small food processor.
+- Using a food processor: Place garlic cloves and salt in a small food processor.
 Pulse until the garlic is minced.

-- Add the anchovy paste, mayonnaise, lemon juice, and balsamic vinegar, and pulse to combine.
+- Add the lemon juice, mayonnaise, anchovy paste (or anchovy fillets, if using), and balsamic vinegar, and pulse to combine.
 Taste for salt, garlic, and lemon juice balance.

 - Starting with the olive oil, begin adding the oil through the lid at a slow stream, pulsing the processor on/off to avoid heating and breaking the emulsion.
-Stream the canola oil after all the olive oil has been added.
+Similarly stream the canola oil after all the olive oil has been added.

-- Place salt and garlic (and anchovy fillets, if using) on a cutting board.
+- Make by hand: Place garlic and salt (and anchovy fillets, if using) on a cutting board.
 Using the flat side of a chef’s knife, carefully smash ingredients together until mixture becomes a thick paste and is thoroughly blended.
 Transfer paste to a small bowl.

-- Add anchovy paste (if using), mayonnaise, lemon juice, and vinegar to the paste, and whisk until blended.
+- Add lemon juice, mayonnaise, anchovy paste (if using), and balsamic vinegar to the paste, and whisk until blended.

-- Add oil (first olive oil, then canola oil) in a slow, steady stream, whisking constantly until smooth.
+- Slowly stream in the oils (first olive oil, then canola oil) in a slow, steady stream, whisking constantly until smooth.

 - Whisk in parmesan cheese, and season with black pepper to taste.

-- Transfer to a glass jar and serve.
-Dressing can be stored in the refrigerater for up to 1 week.
+- Storage instructions: Transfer the dressing to a glass jar with a tight-fitting lid.
+Caesar dressing can be stored in the refrigerator for up to 1 week.